awsdocs/amazon-lightsail-developer-guide/doc_source/configure-lightsail-instances-for-load-balancing.md

  **Configuration recommendations before using a Lightsail load balancer**
 + You can use an AWS reference deployment of Magento that uses additional components, such as an Amazon RDS database: [Magento on the AWS Cloud: Quick Start Reference Deployment](http://docs.aws.amazon.com/quickstart/latest/magento/welcome.html)\.
 + Be sure to enable session persistence\.
 Magento uses a shopping cart, and this helps ensure that customers who make multiple visits across more than one session will retain items in their shopping carts when they return for a new session\.
-[Learn more about session persistence](enable-session-stickiness-persistence-or-change-cookie-duration.md)
+For more information, see [Enable session persistence for Amazon Lightsail load balancers](enable-session-stickiness-persistence-or-change-cookie-duration.md)\.

 ## GitLab<a name="configure-gitlab-application-for-lightsail-load-balancer"></a>